MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 ## Known issues

-#### AMO and ADOMD .Net Core (Preview)

-- Features in preview should not be used in a production environment.
-Certain functionality, support, and documentation is limited.
-Refer to the [Microsoft Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products?rtc=1) for details.

-- There has been limited performance and stress testing done for the public preview.

-#### 19.14.0 and higher - AMO and ADOMD .Net Core (Preview)
+#### AMO and ADOMD .Net Core

+Supported scenarios include connections to Azure Analysis Services, Power BI Premium, and SQL Server Analysis Services.
+TCP based connectivity is supported for Windows computers only.

+Interactive login with Azure Active Directory is supported for Windows computers only.
+The .NET Core Desktop runtime is required.

+Dependency in MSAL requires version 4.6.0 and higher.

-Version 19.14.0 of the .Net Core client libraries introduces preview support for Self-Contained publishing (both in a published directory, and in single-file mode), as well as support for consumption by .NET 5.0 projects.
+Version 19.14.0 of the .Net Core client libraries introduced preview support for Self-Contained publishing (both in a published directory, and in single-file mode), as well as support for consumption by .NET 5.0 projects.
 A number of issues related to connectivity to SQL Server Analysis Services that were identified in the previous release have been fixed.

-#### 19.12.7.2 and higher - AMO and ADOMD .Net Core (Preview)

-Version 19.12.7.2 of the .Net Core client libraries introduces preview support for SQL Server Analysis Services.
+Version 19.12.7.2 of the .Net Core client libraries introduced support for SQL Server Analysis Services.
 Lower preview versions only supported Azure Analysis Services and Power BI datasets.

-#### 19.12.3.0 - AMO
+#### AMO

-This release introduces a new enumeration, **Microsoft.AnalysisServices.DataType**.
+Version 19.12.3.0 of AMO client library introduces a new enumeration, **Microsoft.AnalysisServices.DataType**.
 However, the previous enumeration, **Microsoft.AnalysisServices.Tabular.DataType** still exists.
 If your code references the previous enumeration simply as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
 To resolve the error, fully qualify the reference to the enumeration.

 ## Understanding client libraries